-8.2.44 Enable Reset (66h) and Reset Device (99h)
+8.2.47 Enable Reset (66h) and Reset Device (99h)

-Because of the small package and the limitation on the number of pins, the W25Q32RV provide a software Reset Instruction instead of a dedicated RESET pin.
-Once the Reset Instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), Read Instruction Bypass Mode bit setting (M7-M0) and Wrap Bit setting (W6-W4).
+Because of the small package and the limitation on the number of pins, the W25Q16JW provide a software Reset instruction instead of a dedicated RESET pin.
+Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), Read Command Bypass Mode bit setting (M7-M0) and Wrap Bit setting (W6-W4).

-"Enable Reset (66h)" and "Reset (99h)" Instructions can be issued in either SPI mode or QPI mode.
-To avoid accidental reset, both Instructions must be issued in sequence.
-Any other Instructions other than "Reset (99h)" after the "Enable Reset (66h)" Instruction will disable the "Reset Enable" state.
+"Enable Reset (66h)" and "Reset (99h)" instructions can be issued in either SPI mode or QPI mode.
+To avoid accidental reset, both instructions must be issued in sequence.
+Any other commands other than "Reset (99h)" after the "Enable Reset (66h)" command will disable the "Reset Enable" state.
 A new sequence of "Enable Reset (66h)" and "Reset (99h)" is needed to reset the device.
-Once the Reset Instruction is accepted by the device, the device will take approximately tRST=30us to reset.
-During this period, no Instruction will be accepted.
+Once the Reset command is accepted by the device, the device will take approximately tRST=30us to reset.
+During this period, no command will be accepted.

-Data corruption may happen if there is an on-going or suspended internal Erase or Program operation when Reset Instruction sequence is accepted by the device.
-It is recommended to check the BUSY bit and the SUS bit in Status Register before issuing the Reset Instruction sequence.
+Data corruption may happen if there is an on-going or suspended internal Erase or Program operation when Reset command sequence is accepted by the device.
+It is recommended to check the BUSY bit and the SUS bit in Status Register before issuing the Reset command sequence.